austindatamanagement/PythonExportThreadingADWC/README.md

     - Click on Test, if it shows success, click on save and then click on connect.

+ - This script requires Python to be configured in your environment.

- - This script requires cx_Oracle 2.5 and higher.
+ - This script requires cx_Oracle version 2.5 or higher.

+    Please download it using the following command on your Terminal .
+    "**python -m pip install cx_Oracle --upgrade**" .

 ### **Step 1**: Download the Script